jingwenzhang1118/jingwenzhang1118/programing.md

 ## Machine learning Specialization

 <img style="border: 0px solid; width: 180px; height: 220px; float:left; padding:0px 30px 0px 0px" src="/images/ML_Ng.png" alt="" class="inline-block">
 As one of the millions of followers, I think this machine learning course taught by Andrew Ng is one of the best machine learning courses for beginners.
 The course has been updated recently and contains three sub-courses now: *Supervised Machine Learning*, *Advanced Learning Algorithms* and *Unsupervised learning*.
-These courses teach you the theory behind the machine learning models and how to bild machine learning models using *Numpy* and *sci-kit learn* in Python.
+These courses teach you the theory behind the machine learning models and how to build machine learning models using *Numpy* and *sci-kit learn* in Python.

 Due to copyrights, I do not share course materials and codes here.
 Overall, the quizzes and course work are not very difficult but are definitely helpful to understand the theories and improve coding skills.
 For more information, please check the <a href="https://www.coursera.org/specializations/machine-learning-introduction#courses" target="_blank">course's information on Coursera</a>.
 <br>
 <br>
 <br>